-If your children show signs of depression, store guns outside of the home.
+Please note: If your child shows any signs of depression and there is a gun in the home, move the guns outside of the home.
 Suicide is a leading cause of death among teens and 10 times more likely when guns are in the home.
-The best way to prevent gun injuries is to not have guns in your house.